sonata-nfv/tng-moongen-probe/probe_moongen/README.md

 # Description

+#### Files

-  - moongen-agent-v3.py is used to receive the start test command with test parameters and to send the results back to the the entity that started the test.
+  - moongen-agent-v3.py is used to manage the MoonGen packet generator, run the test and send the results to the appropriate database.
-  - kristo.lua is the test the actual test that will be run on the system.
+  - kristo.lua is the actual test that will be run on the system under test.
+  - moongenstart.php and moongendone.php are the files that implement the API that is used to communicate with the moongen probe.

 #### System Input

-To invoke
+To invoke a test a REST HTTP POST request is needed.
+This can be done easily by CURL or POSTMAN.
+The body of the POST request must be JSON and have the following format as the example: {"ingressIP":"10.0.0.100", "egressIP":"10.0.0.131", "testBandwidth":"10", "testTime":"10", "testID":"mytestid17", "moongenOutput":"2", "moongenInput":"3", "testType":"simple"}

+  - ingressIP
+  - egressIP
+  - testBandwidth
+  - testTime
+  - testID
+  - moongenOutput
+  - moongenInput
+  - testType -> dasd

 #### System output